dude32800-ui/Queldo/README.md

 # Queldo - Skill Share Marketplace

-## CURSOR HAS BEEN USED TO ENHANCE CODE AND GIVE IDEAS, AS WELL AS PROVIDE INLINE DOCUMENTATION COMMENTS.
+## **CURSOR HAS BEEN USED TO ENHANCE CODE AND GIVE IDEAS, AS WELL AS PROVIDE INLINE DOCUMENTATION COMMENTS.**

 A modern skill-sharing platform for students aged 13-18 to connect, learn, and collaborate.

 ## Features

-- 🎯 **Skill Matching Algorithm** - AI-powered matching based on complementary skills
+-  **Skill Matching Algorithm** - AI-powered matching based on complementary skills
-- ✅ **Skill Verification & Portfolio** - Showcase your work and verify your skills
+-  **Skill Verification & Portfolio** - Showcase your work and verify your skills
-- 🏆 **Time Banking & Leaderboard** - Track contributions and see top contributors
+-  **Time Banking & Leaderboard** - Track contributions and see top contributors
-- 💬 **Interactive Learning Sessions** - Real-time skill sharing with video/voice
+-  **Interactive Learning Sessions** - Real-time skill sharing with video/voice
-- 🔔 **Smart Notifications** - Get notified about matches and opportunities
+-  **Smart Notifications** - Get notified about matches and opportunities

 ## Tech Stack